• Skip to primary navigation

 About how long does it take to cook a turkey using this method?

-2 ½ to 3 hours for a 12-16 pound turkey is a "ballpark" figure.
-Turkeys vary in so much in size and ovens vary as well; it's impossible to get more specific.
+2 3/4 to 3 1/2 hours for a 12-16 pound turkey is a “ballpark” figure.
+Turkeys vary in so much in size and ovens vary as well; it’s impossible to get more specific.
+Allow about 13-15 minutes per pound.

 Does it matter whether I start with a frozen and thawed turkey or a fresh one?